magepages/mpdocs/docs/promo-bar/index.md

 #### 5. One Step Checkout Page

-Promo Bar is fully conpatible with One Step Checkout
+Promo Bar is fully compatible with One Step Checkout

 ![Imgur](https://i.imgur.com/qXWVGlB.png)